higherkindness/mu-scala/docs/src/main/tut/idl-generation.md

 }
 ```

-Note that due to limitations in the Avro IDL, currently only unary RPC services are converted (client- and/or server-streaming services are ignored).
+Note that due to limitations in the Avro IDL, currently only unary RPC services are converted (client and/or server-streaming services are ignored).

 ### Plugin Settings